 They LOVE one another as they wish to be loved by living out the gospel in their daily life and following in Jesus’ footsteps through their words and actions.

 Every Monday morning the whole school gathers together for our Gospel worship.
-Children volunteer to lead this liturgy.
+Children volunteer to lead this celebration of the word.
 This is a very interactive worship during which children's ideas, thoughts, knowledge and opinions are captured and used to produce a Gospel display.
 Sometimes, key questions are posted on the interactive display and the children are encouraged to respond to these throughout the week.
-The focus of the Gospel worship is to help the children to understand God's message to us.
+The focus of the Gospel celebration of the word is to help the children to understand God's message to us.

-Every term we introduce a new core value and this value is explored and explained in a weekly Act of Worship.
-The children are encouraged to contribute to the whole school core value interactive display and parents/carers are provided with certificates which they can award to their child for displaying the core value at home.
-These certificates are celebrated in the Tuesday morning Act of Worship.
+Every term we introduce a new core value and this value is explored and explained in a celebration of the word.
+The children are encouraged to contribute to the whole school core virtue interiactive display and parents/carers are provided with certificates which they can award to their child for displaying the core value at home.
+These certificates are celebrated in the Tuesday morning celebration of the word .

 Our school is named after St. Peter, a disciple of Jesus.
 Peter was a very special friend to Jesus and when Jesus died he became the leader of the church on earth.
 This is what Jesus wanted because he said to Peter, “You are Peter and on this rock I will build my church.”
 Peter became our first Pope.
 As Pope, Peter spread the good news, showed love and made the right choices.